 In March 2017, the FASB issued ASU 2017-06, Compensation - Retirement Benefits, Improving the Presentation of Net Periodic Pension Cost and Net Periodic Postretirement Benefit Cost.
 This guidance requires that employers that sponsor defined benefit pension and/or other postretirement benefit plans will present the service cost component of net periodic benefit cost in the same income statement line item(s) as other employee compensation costs arising for services rendered during the period.
 Only the service cost component will be eligible for capitalization in assets.
-Other components of net periodic benefit cost and outside of any subtotal of operating income, if one is presented.
+Other components of net periodic benefit cost will be presented separately from the line item(s) that include service cost and outside of any subtotal of operating income, if one is presented.
 This guidance is effective for public companies for annual periods beginning after December 15, 2017 and interim periods therein.
 Early adoption is permitted.
 The company is currently evaluating ASU 2017-06 and has not determined the impact it may have on its condensed consolidated financial statements.